22 Best Ways to Prevent Slugs and Snails in the Garden

 reddit

-So, how to kill slugs in garden?
+So, how do you kill slugs in the garden?
 Beer!
 Make a simple trap by filling a shallow container like a pie tin with beer.
 The yeasty aroma attracts slugs and snails, enticing them to crawl in and ultimately drown.
 It’s a practical and straightforward method to prevent slug and snail populations in your garden.
+Here are more beer uses for your garden and plants.

 6. Use Grapefruit or Melon Rinds